Associate Professor of American History, the Law School, and the College

-Before Jim Crow: The Politics of Race in Post-Emancipation Virginia (University of North Carolina Press, 2000)
+Before Jim Crow: The Politics of Race in Post-Emancipation Virginia.
+Chapel Hill: University of North Carolina Press, 2000.

-"The Civil Rights Movement in the South," Speaking Out With Many Voices: Documenting American Activism in the 1960s and 1970s, Heather Ann Thompson, ed.
-(Prentiss Hall, 2008)
+"The Civil Rights Movement in the South."
+In Speaking Out With Many Voices: Documenting American Activism in the 1960s and 1970s.
+Edited by Heather Ann Thompson.
+Upper Saddle River, NJ: Prentiss Hall, 2008.

-"The Sexual Politics of Race in WWII America" in Kevin Kruse and Stephen Tuck, eds., Mobilizing the Movement (Oxford University Press, 2011).
+"The Sexual Politics of Race in WWII America."
+In Mobilizing the Movement.
+Edited by Kevin Kruse and Stephen Tuck.
+New York: Oxford University Press, 2011.

-"Deference and Violence in the Postbellum Urban South: Manners and Massacres in Danville, Virginia," Journal of Southern History 63 (Aug.
-1997), 53-90.
+"Deference and Violence in the Postbellum Urban South: Manners and Massacres in Danville, Virginia."
+Journal of Southern History 63 (August 1997): 53-90.

 Reviews: Chicago Tribune Sunday Books